Netherlands Investor Visa

 Once the application is submitted, the Immigration and Naturalization Department issues a decision in approximately 90 days.
 When the decision is positive, the applicant can collect his residence permit and then register in the Municipal Personal Records Database in the municipality where he will live.
 It is mandatory for all expats in the Netherlands to take out health insurance once they settle in.
 The validity of this residence permit has a maximum period of three years.
 A foreign national who has this type of permit can also work in the Netherlands.

 The Netherlands Golden Visa can also allow other family members to obtain a residence permit.
 We recommend that you talk to our immigration lawyers in the Netherlands if you need more information about how to obtain a residence permit for children or other family members.

-Contact us if you are planning on investing in the Netherlands and are interested in obtaining the Golden Visa in Netherlands.
+Contact us if you are planning on investing in the Netherlands in 2022 and are interested in obtaining the Golden Visa in Netherlands.